 ‘Landlord Ltd’ – is this how to beat the buy-to-let squeeze?

 Those who buy to let are facing a double whammy of additional financial pressures.
 We take a look at one of the possible solutions: incorporating your business.
 However, such a step isn’t without its drawbacks – so is it for you?
+Article by Nick Green

-There is a way to reduce the impact of this change – but it’s a big step and certainly won’t be for everybody.
+There is a way to reduce the impact of these changes – but it’s a big step and certainly won’t be for everybody.
 If you incorporate your buy-to-let business as a limited company, you won’t pay income tax on the profits, you’ll pay corporation tax instead – which is lower (currently 20 per cent).
 This should significantly offset the halving of tax relief for higher band taxpayers.

-July 2015 saw a huge spike in applications for landlords setting themselves up as limited companies to take advantage of this tax break, and the number of buy-to-let mortgages issued to companies has likewise soared.
+Lately there has been a huge spike in applications for landlords setting themselves up as limited companies to take advantage of this tax break, and the number of buy-to-let mortgages issued to companies has likewise soared.
 But despite the potential savings, it’s not something to rush into.
 There are many pros and cons to weigh up first.

-Setting up a limited company – what does it involve?
+Setting up a buy-to-let company

 A limited company is legally separate from you as an individual, as are its finances.
 Private limited companies are those with privately held shares, owned by just a few people (or you could be the only shareholder).
 Public limited companies have shares that can be traded on the stock market.

 To set up your company you need to register at Companies House (you can do this online).
 This part is quite easy, as the fee is low and it requires just requires basic information and the signatures of the director(s) and witness.